Skip to main content

 What degree programs are offered in Madrid?

-Saint Louis University offers more than 100 degree programs, and more than a dozen can be completed in their entirety in Madrid.
-Students can start any SLU degree programs in Madrid, but will need to finish at SLU's St. Louis campus (or any other American university) if they aren't studying one of the Madrid-based full degree programs.
+Saint Louis University offers more than 40 degree programs, and more than a dozen can be completed entirely in Madrid.
+Students can start any SLU degree program in Madrid but will need to finish at SLU's St. Louis campus or any other American university if they aren't studying one of the Madrid-based full degree programs.

 What kind of degree do students get?

 Students receive an American degree from Saint Louis University.
-Transcripts are issued from St. Louis, Missouri.
+Transcripts are issued from St. Louis.

 Can students transfer to Madrid if they've started a program at another university?

 Students who have completed approximately one year of study at the university level are considered transfer students.
 Students who transfer to the Madrid campus are typically interested in majoring in one of the full degree programs offered in Madrid.
-Transfer students from other disciplines are welcome to apply, but will ultimately have to transfer to the Saint Louis campus (or any other American university) to finish their degree program.
+Transfer students from other disciplines are welcome to apply, but will ultimately have to transfer to the St. Louis campus, or any other American university, to finish their degree program.

 Admissions Requirements